Terracina: Roman remains

 At the external of the temple is the "oracle", a kind of quadrilateral base with a hole from which, standing in a cave, the priests communicated the answers to the questions of the faithful.
 To the left of this great construction is the Small Temple, probably a civil edifice to be dated somewhat earlier than the former one.

 The remains of another temple, the Capitolium, 16.5 by 16 m, with cells 9.5 by 4.5 m, lie on the street starting from Palazzo Venditti.
-Built in the mid-1st century BCE, it was dedicated to the Capitoline Triad of Jupiter, Juno and Minerva.
+Built in the mid-1st century BC, it was dedicated to the Capitoline Triad of Jupiter, Juno and Minerva.

 Of the lower town by the harbour, which had buildings of some importance of the imperial period (amphitheatre, baths, etc.), little is now visible, and its site is mainly occupied by a new quarter built by Pope Pius VI.
 Of the ancient harbour constructed by Antoninus Pius insignificant remains exist, and it is largely silted up.
 Close to it is the small modern port.
 In 1838, a marble bust of Sophocles was found near the amphitheatre.
 It is now in the Lateran Museum, Rome.

 The commune of Terracina includes a considerable extent of territory towards the northwest with much undergrowth (macchia) valuable for charcoal burning, and a considerable extent of pasture and arable land.
 The ancient aqueduct, bringing water some 55 km from the slopes of the Volscian Hills, has been repaired and is in use.
 About 3 mi to the northwest, at the foot of Monte Leano, was the shrine of the nymph Feronia, where the canal following the Via Appia through the marshes ended.
 Along these three km of the Via Appia are numerous ancient tombs, and the fertile valley to the northeast was thickly populated in Roman days, before the intrusion of malaria.